dendriel/rozsa-template-processor/README.md

 expressions as you will.

-For instance, the expression inside this phrase `I have ${IF UPPERCASE(foo) EQUALS bar THEN xpto} apples.` which results to `"I have 5 apples.` can also be written in the following forms and keep yielding the same result:
+For instance, the expression inside this phrase `I have ${IF UPPERCASE(foo) EQUALS bar THEN xpto} apples.` which results to `I have 5 apples.` can also be written in the following forms and keep yielding the same result:

 ```
 I have ${ IF UPPERCASE(foo) EQUALS bar THEN xpto } apples.